-Two factors are important in determining unknown or relative concentrations.
-The absorption maximum should be used, and absorbance rather than percent transmittance should be plotted because absorbance is directly proportional to concentration and transmittance is not.
+Three factors are important in determining unknown or relative concentrations.
+The absorption maximum should be used, and absorbance rather than transmittance should be plotted because absorbance is directly proportional to concentration and transmittance is not.
+You cannot measure outside the standard curve.